Ramkumar3991/RamkumarGanesan.github.io/README.md

 ### Work Experience

-**WORKING STUDENT & MASTER THESIS at FRAUNHOFER FEP, DRESDEN**   01/2022 - present -Proposed a neural-network-based CNN architecture for segmenting & classifying the OLED Microdisplay Images based on their quality and defect types categories.
+**WORKING STUDENT & MASTER THESIS at FRAUNHOFER FEP, DRESDEN**   01/2022 - present
+- Proposed a neural-network-based CNN architecture for segmenting & classifying the OLED Microdisplay Images based on their quality and defect types categories.
--Proposed model achieves up to 97% accuracy and saves time by a factor of 6 times higher than the existing system.
+- Proposed model achieves up to 97% accuracy and saves time by a factor of 6 times higher than the existing system.

 **INTERN at FRAUNHOFER FEP, DRESDEN**   10/2021 - 12/2021